-Program Requirements Credits

-Total Credit Hours 36.0
+education.
 Must have at least a Class A Level License in a teaching field.

 Professional Core 12.0

 EDUC 690 is a prerequisite for EDUC 698 and must be one of first 6 semester hours earned as an M.Ed. degree-seeking graduate student in the School of Education.
 EDUC 610 And EDUC 641 And EDUC 650 And EDUC 690

-Specialization Area 21
+Specialization Area 21.0

-EDUC 616 And MATH 501 And MATH 502 And ELEM 530 And MATH 504 And MATH 533 And READ 552
+EDUC 616 And ELEM 635 And ELEM 652 And ELEM 653 And ELEM 654 And ELEM 655 And READ 552

 Product of Learning 3.0

 EDUC 698

 Master of Education in Middle Grades 6-9.
 Science Concentration.
-Project-Portfolio Option
+Thesis Option

 Program Requirements Credits

-Total Credit Hours 36.0
+Total Credit Hours 39.0

+Baccalaureate degree from an accredited college or university.
+Overall minimum GPA of 2.5 on 4.0 scale for all undergraduate work or minimum 2.75 on 4.0 scale in last 60 hours of study which may include no more than 12 hours graduate study.
+Provide scores from either the GRE general section or the Miller Analogies Test (MAT) taken within the last five years.
+Submit three letters of recommendation from persons qualified to evaluate student's ability to pursue graduate study in education.
 Must have at least a Class A Level License in a teaching field.

 Professional Core 12.0

 EDUC 690 is a prerequisite for EDUC 698 and must be one of first 6 semester hours earned as an M.Ed. degree-seeking graduate student in the School of Education.
 EDUC 610 And EDUC 641 And EDUC 650 And EDUC 690

-Specialization Area 21
+Specialization Area 21.0

 EDUC 616 And ELEM 635 And ELEM 652 And ELEM 653 And ELEM 654 And ELEM 655 And READ 552

-Product of Learning 3.0
+Product of Learning 6.0

-EDUC 698
+EDUC 699